 It was “an amazing experience, and for the most part a very relaxed and enjoyable affair”, say Australian travel bloggers Alesha and Jarryd.
 The pair from NOMADasaurus spent a holiday driving around the country and exploring.
 Drive coast to coast and you will travel through six time zones, past stunning scenery on different brilliant roads, and see incredible sights along the way.

 To get the most out of your Canada road trip, read our top tips to ensure your driving holiday to Canada is a safe, simple and memorable experience.
-To view all our driving holidays, click below:
+To view all our car hire in Canada, click below:

 Preparing for your Canada road trip

 The good news is that you can drive in Canada on a full UK driving license, so don’t forget to carry this with you.
 Remember to take out insurance before you drive so you know you’re covered in any scenario, and keep it with you throughout your travels.